katarzynasornat/appsilon-shiny-app/README.md

 3. **Deploy to Azure App Services**:
    Follow the instructions from Azure's documentation to deploy the Docker image to Azure App Services.

-#### Ready-to-use application deployed on Azure (TODO add final website address here and in the main description).
+#### Ready-to-use application deployed on Azure.

-To take a benefit that all steps above have been made already one are welcome to test the app here[].
+To take a benefit that all steps above have been made already one are welcome to test the app [here](https://spex-appsilon-app.azurewebsites.net/).

 ## Functionality Overview